rcmaehl/NotCPUCores/README.md

 # NotCPUCores
-The same, but better (aka not a scam)
+The same, but free.
+Download under Releases

 ## This program does the same optimizations as the scammy CPUCores.
 These include: